Sherlock (Clue + Note): Commercial performance

 "Sherlock (Clue + Note)" debuted at number one on the weekly Gaon Digital Chart.
 It also peaked at number three on the K-pop Hot 100.
 The song recorded 1,720,124 downloads in South Korea in 2012, ranking at number 74 on the year-end Gaon Download Chart.
 It also placed 81st on the year-end Gaon Digital Chart.
 In the U.S., it reached number four on Billboard World Digital Song Sales and charted for ten weeks.
 As of December 2017, "Sherlock (Clue + Note)" has received 30,000 downloads in the U.S., making it Shinee's fourth best-selling single in the country.

 Music video

 The music video was filmed in early March in Namyangju and was directed by Cho Su-hyun.
 It is set in a museum and shows the members taking on the role of detectives solving a case.
 Jessica of Girls' Generation makes an appearance as the mysterious female lead.
 A teaser for the music video was uploaded to SM Entertainment's social media accounts on March 21, followed by the music video's release on March 22.
 It received over a million views in one day.

-The choreography was created by Tony Testa.
-It was his first time choreographing for a K-pop group.
-Testa tried to "create the illusion" that the members were "alone, retracing memories, their blurred bodies trailing behind as if trying to piece together their lives".
+The choreography was created by American choreographer Tony Testa.
+It was his first time working with a K-pop group.
+Testa completed the choreography in ten days, travelling back and forth between Korea and the US to meet with Shinee and the songwriter.
+Upon seeing the members' abilities, he decided to give them choreography that would help them grow.
+The concept is that the members are all one person.
+Testa took inspiration from the shadow effects in the film The Matrix, and tried to "create the illusion" that the members were "alone, retracing memories, their blurred bodies trailing behind as if trying to piece together their lives".
+Critic Kim Jak-ga described it as "a textbook example of the razor-sharp choreography that has become the hallmark of K-pop".